hashicorp/consul/website/source/docs/internals/jepsen.html.markdown

 [Jepsen](http://aphyr.com/posts/281-call-me-maybe-carly-rae-jepsen-and-the-perils-of-network-partitions)
-is a tool written by Kyle Kingsbury that is designed to test the partition tolerance of a distributed systems.
-In effect, it causes various network partitions to take place while fuzzing the system with constant operations.
+is a tool written by Kyle Kingsbury that is designed to test the partition tolerance of distributed systems.
+It creates network partitions while fuzzing the system with random operations.
 The results are analyzed to see if the system violates any of the consistency properties it claims to have.

 As part of our Consul testing, we ran it against Jepsen to determine if any consistency issues could be uncovered.
-In our testing, we Consul was able to gracefully recover from partitions without introducing any consistency issues.
+In our testing, Consul gracefully recovered from partitions without introducing any consistency issues.

 ## Running the tests

-At the moment, testing with Jepsen is rather complex, as it requires setting up multiple virtual machines, SSH setup, DNS configuration, and a working Clojure environment.
-We hope to be able to contribute our Consul testing harness upstream, and to create a Vagrant environment to simplify the testing so that it can be done more easily.
+At the moment, testing with Jepsen is rather complex, as it requires setting up multiple virtual machines, SSH keys, DNS configuration, and a working Clojure environment.
+We hope to contribute our Consul testing code upstream and to provide a Vagrant environment for Jepsen testing soon.

 ## Output